jpiechowka/rustboy/README.md

 ## Left to do / implement

 * CLI with configurable arguments using `clap`
+* Mapping memory from cartridge to RAM
 * Sound
 * Graphics (with upscaling)
+* Real time overview of executed instructions and CPU registers
+* Cheats support
 * Automated compiling and releasing binaries for all operating systems
+* Browser support
 * Everything else

 ## Building the emulator